jojczykp/kafka-cqrs/README.md

   Above will take about 15 minutes and start EC2, clone, build and start application on it.

-  Use command printed out to tail log from this process (use your aws key file).
+  Use command printed as terraform output to tail log from this process (use your aws key file), and URL to access GUI once up and running.

   To drop EC2: